Quick Summary

 2000s | The era of designer chocolates emerged with unique flavours and presentations. |

 The cacao tree is the source of cocoa.
-It grows 20° north and south of the equator and prefers high weather, rain, and shade.
+It grows 20° north and south of the equator and prefers high temperatures, rain, and shade.
 Farmers pick cacao beans from the oval fruits, or pods, produced by each tree.
 Each pod contains around 30 to 50 cacao seeds.

 Farmers harvest cacao pods, which undergo a vibrant yellow/orange colour transformation, twice a year.
 After removing them, growers place the seeds in five columns surrounded by a white pulp or pith.
 In Latin America over 3,000 years ago, people utilized this pulp, known as baba, to produce fermented cacao wine.
 The pods allow for continuous harvesting.

-Workers clean the beans by hand, leaving baba on to develop flavour.
+Workers clean the beans by hand, leaving the beans on to develop flavour.
 They turn purplish when exposed to light.
 In Africa, they prepare them for fermentation using the “heap method,” and in Latin America, they use cascading boxes.
 Both methods cover beans with banana leaves.
 After 2-9 days, beans take on colour and some “chocolate” flavours.

 In the process, artisans carefully dry fermented beans for seven to fourteen days in the blazing sun, using either wooden planks or bamboo mats.
 After grading, packaging, bundling, and quality checking, exporters exchange the beans on the global market.